jadekeegan/compiler/README.md

 # COMP 520 Compiler Guide

 The guide below describes how various parts of this compiler were handled.
+Also, please be sure to switch to the PA5 branch to see the full compiler inside the repository!

 ## Syntactic Analysis
 I used recursive descent in my compiler.
 Most characters had their own token type, but I did group Binary Operators (excluding `-` as it is also a Unary Operator), Visibility (`public`, `private`), and Boolean Literals (`true`, `false`).
 I also had a token for empty brackets (`[]`) separate from a left square bracket and a right square bracket to make array declaration simpler.